-From our standpoint, each company on the Human Health 100 represents a unique window into the very rapid advances taking place everywhere in health and related scientific fields.
-As SOSV general partner Po Bronson argues in a separate post, epochal scientific breakthroughs are seeding new products and new startups at a breakneck pace even as the need for more cost-effective and scalable healthcare has never been more apparent.
+From SOSV’s standpoint, each company on the Human Health 100 represents a unique window into the very rapid advances taking place in fields as varied as cancer therapeutics, CRISPR platforms, assistive robotics, and remote healthcare, to name a few.
+As SOSV general partner Po Bronson argued last year, scientific breakthroughs are seeding new products and new startups at a breakneck pace even as the need for more cost-effective and scalable healthcare has never been more apparent.

 For the 2023 edition of the Human Health 100, there are 18 new companies, and the aggregate valuation of the companies is $6.47 billion (up 14% from $5.65B in 2022), and all told the firms have raised $1.42 billion (up 42% from $1B in 2022).
 SOSV, which invests starting at pre-seed and continues through later stages, has invested $96 million (up 32% from $73M in 2022).

 As with the SOSV Climate Tech 100, the diversity and sophistication of our health companies and founders is striking.
 Nearly 30% of the companies have a woman co-founder.
 The companies are located in 17 countries; topping the list are the US (59), Canada (9) and the UK (9), followed by France (3).
 67% of the startups have at least one PhD co-founder.
 A total of 52 companies graduated from the biology-centric IndieBio while another 38 hail from hard-tech focused HAX, and five hail from the Orbit program.